brianluft/arcadia/project/TASKS.md

 - [x] Review all .cs files and make sure they are using file-scoped namespaces like `namespace ComputerUse;`
     - *🤖 Updated all remaining files to use file-scoped namespaces: SafetyManager.cs, SafetyRectangleForm.cs, SafetyCrosshairForm.cs, SafetyPromptForm.cs, and FormHider.cs.
 Removed closing braces after converting from traditional namespace syntax.*

+# Phase - Stateful Interaction Redesign
+The tools we offer to OpenAI are all stateless; it requires OpenAI to track the state.
+It's too dumb to do that.
+We must keep track of the state so OpenAI only has to make decisions, not remember stuff _and_ make decisions.

+- [ ] Eliminate the AI-visible "zoom path" concept, replacing it with an implicit zoom state kept on our side.
+Maintain the current zoom path as an internal state variable.
+    - In the infodump we provide every time on our turn, include the current zoom path.
+    - In the dead center of every zoomed-in screenshot (i.e. zoom path is non-empty, and this is not the "context" fullscreen partner image), draw a fake mouse cursor pointing to the center.
+    - Add "zoom_in" tool.
+It takes a single coord and modifies the zoom path state, appending the coord.
+    - Add "zoom_out" tool.
+It removes the last level from the zoom path state, zooming out one step.
+    - Add "zoom_fullscreen" tool.
+It clears the zoom path state and returns to fullscreen.
+    - Add "pan" tool.
+It takes optional vertical and horizontal integer offsets.
+It updates the last level in the zoom path state to move the specified number of cells, positive or negative.
+    - mouse_click tool: Remove coord path parameter.
+Use the center of the current zoom level implicitly, where we now draw the fake mouse cursor.
+Refuse to click if the zoom path has fewer than 2 coords in it.
+    - In the infodump each turn, add a brief message that tells OpenAI whether it has zoomed in enough to click.
+If not, tell it how many more times it needs to zoom in before it's allowed to click.
+    - Eliminate the "screenshot" tool.
+OpenAI will not explicitly ask for screenshots, instead it will ask for the zoom level to change; we will automatically provide the screenshot at the start of the conversation and again every time we take a conversation turn.

 # Phase - MCP Integration

 - [ ] Add `computerUse` section to `config.jsonc` with optional `enable` property that defaults to false.
 Computer use tool is available only when an OpenAI key is present AND enable is true.